Online Phase: PBDW

 Online Reconstruction

-In this section, the potentialities of PBDW are analysed: focusing on the effect of the Riesz representation.
+In this section, the potentialities of PBDW are analysed: focusing on the effect of random noise.

 [7]: